NicolasDouillet/mesh_processing_toolbox/description_read_me.txt

 Please first check the doc tab on the right to get some relevant and functional examples of this toobox functions.

+Please don'tforget ta rate if this code helped you.
+Thanks ! ;-)

 %% DESCRIPTION

 This package is a mesh processing toolbox which aim at providing a command line mesh lab in Matlab(R) console.
 It is designed to deal with and process 3D triangular meshes.
-Quadrangular meshes as well as sorted edge lists are also possible as inputs thanks to "quad2trimesh" and "rebuild_triangulation_from_edge_list" conversion functions.
-For 2D mesh processing, you can just set Z to a vector of zeros.
+Quadrangular meshes as well as edge lists are also possible inputs thanks to "quad2trimesh" and "rebuild_triangulation_from_edge_list" conversion functions.
+For 2D mesh processing, you can just set Z to zeros vector.

 %% HELP

 A basic help is included in the header of each source file.
 It especially includes input and output arguments precise descriptions (role, class, size, etc).
 Just like for any Matlab (R) function, typewrite "help my_mesh_processing_file" in Matlab console to access it.

 %% DATA FORMATS & HYPOTHESIS ON THE MESH